 The Compensation Committee comprises of at least two members, each elected by the AGM for a one-year term.
 Re-election is permitted.
-In the financial year 2015/16, the Compensation Committee consisted of Daniel Hirschi (Chairman), Federico Foglia and Stefano Premoli Trovati.
-The

-Compensation Committee meets as often as business requires.
+In the financial year 2016/17, the Compensation Committee consisted of Daniel Hirschi (Chairman), Federico Foglia and Stefano Premoli Trovati.
+The Compensation Committee meets as often as business requires.
 In the reporting period, the Compensation Committee met twice.

-The prime function of the Compensation Committee is to assist the Board of Directors in preparing and proposing to the Board of Directors compensation quidelines in line with the overall strategy.
+The prime function of the Compensation Committee is to assist the Board of Directors in preparing and proposing to the Board of Directors compensation guidelines in line with the overall strategy.
 It prepares and proposes to the Board of Directors the compensation levels for the Board of Directors and its Committees.
 In addition, it prepares and proposes to the Board of Directors the terms of employment of the Chairman, the Vice-Chairman of the Board of Directors and of the Executive Management.
 It also prepares and proposes to the Board of Directors a compensation policy for the Group (including Automation Components) that fairly rewards performance and effectively attracts and retains the human resources necessary to successfully lead and manage the unit.
 The Compensation Committee prepares, monitors and proposes to the Board of Directors compensation plans including any modifications to such plans for executives reporting to the Board of Directors or to the Chairman of the Board of Directors, including Automation Components' first-line managers.
 Upon request of the Board of Directors, it prepares and proposes to the Board of Directors long-term incentive plans.

-According to article 8(4) of the Articles of Incorporation, the compensation of the Board of Directors and the Executive Management must be approved by the AGM.
+According to article 8(4) of the Articles of Incorporation (available at www.carlogavazzi.com/en/investors/corporate-governance.html), the compensation of the Board of Directors and the Executive Management has to be approved by the AGM.